By Sierra Pellechio, BS, CHES, Hepatitis Delta Connect Program Manager

-Historically, testing for hepatitis D, also known as hepatitis delta or HDV, has been difficult to access and often not commercially available.
-With the rise in awareness about hepatitis B and D coinfection, more tests are beginning to be offered by multiple labs for clinicians in the United States looking to test their patients.
-Because hepatitis D can only infect people who also have hepatitis B, the Hepatitis B Foundation’s medical director and leading hepatologist Dr. Robert Gish recommends testing all hepatitis B patients for hepatitis D. “Screening all hepatitis B patients will allow a better understanding of hepatitis D prevalence and its impact on outcomes and will identify patients who can be offered treatment within or outside clinical trials.”
+Historically, testing for hepatitis delta has been difficult to access and often not commercially available.
+With the rise in awareness about hepatitis B and delta coinfection, more tests are beginning to be offered by multiple labs for clinicians in the United States looking to test their patients.
+Because hepatitis delta can only infect people who also have hepatitis B, the Hepatitis B Foundation’s medical director and leading hepatologist Dr. Robert Gish recommends testing all hepatitis B patients for hepatitis delta.
+“Screening all hepatitis B patients will allow a better understanding of hepatitis delta prevalence and its impact on outcomes and will identify patients who can be offered treatment within or outside clinical trials.”

-The first step in diagnosing a hepatitis D infection is the HDV antibody total (anti-HDV) test.
-Patients who have recovered from or are currently infected with hepatitis D will be positive for the anti-HDV and will present high titers in later stages of acute infection and persist in cases of chronic infection.
+The first step in diagnosing an infection is the HDV antibody total (anti-HDV) test.
+Patients who have recovered from or are currently infected will be positive for the anti-HDV and will present high titers in later stages of acute infection and persist in cases of chronic infection.
 If the HDV antibody total test is positive, it should be followed by the HDV RNA (PCR) test to confirm an active infection.
 If this test is negative, a current infection is unlikely.

-Testing hepatitis B patients for hepatitis D is important because when people with hepatitis B are exposed to the hepatitis D virus, 90% will develop a chronic hepatitis D infection1.
-Coinfection will alter treatment and management plans, because antivirals effective on hepatitis B do not control hepatitis D2.
+Testing hepatitis B patients for hepatitis delta is important because when people with hepatitis B are exposed to the hepatitis delta virus, 90% will develop a chronic infection1.
+Coinfection will alter treatment and management plans, because antivirals effective on hepatitis B do not control hepatitis delta2.
 While the standard treatment of interferon is less than 30% effective in controlling coinfection, there are new drugs in development.
 With two of these drugs set to enter phase 3 clinical trials in 2019, it is more important than ever to identify coinfected patients and connect patients into clinical trials.

 - HDV Antibody Total